 If you put yourself in their shoes, you can understand their angst and what we’ll call their “Sarasota NIMBYism.”

-These are the property owners on Lido Key, whose beaches have become critically eroded, and the property owners near Big Pass on Siesta Key, who are fighting the U.S. Army Corps of Engineers’ dredging Big Pass to renourish Lido Key.
+These are the property owners on Lido Key, whose beaches have become critically eroded, and the property owners on Siesta Key, who are fighting the U.S. Army Corps of Engineers’ proposed dredging of Big Pass to renourish Lido Key.

 Both constituents fear the consequences to their properties.
 If Lido Key beach isn’t maintained and continues to erode, we know the obvious eventual calamity.
 But if New Pass is dredged, some Siesta Key residents fear, that loss of sand could damage their properties and their famed Siesta Key beach.

 And so the NIMBYism has begun.
 Classic neighborhood behavior on the west coast of Florida.
 Sometimes it seems residents here must have invented that acronym.

 But here are the unavoidables: 1) Maintaining the beaches, and 2) Dredging.
 They are facts of life in this region and must be done, however much residents and environmentalists object.

 The challenge is making the best choices for both.